smonff/perl-article/perl-article-stackoverflow-july6-2022.md

 a resource-constrained environment like Raspberry Pi or something.

-A common opinion about shell scripts is that after more than a couple of lines, you should consider rewritting them in Perl, Python, Go, anything with libraries that will help to handle dayly task easilier.
+A common opinion about shell scripts is that after more than a couple of lines, you should consider rewritting them in Perl, Python, Go, Ruby, any high-level language you like that allows the use of libraries that will help to handle daily task easilier and avoid reinventing the wheel.

 ## The future of Perl